H. W. L. Poonja: Devotees

-Poonjaji later settled in Lucknow where he received visitors from all around the world.
-Some well-known students of his and later self-appointed gurus of Neo-Advaita included Eli Jaxon-Bear, Gangaji, Mooji, and Andrew Cohen, who later distanced himself from Poonja.
-Sam Harris also visited Poonja several times in the early 1990s.
+H. W. L. Poonja later settled in Lucknow, where he received visitors from all around the world.
+Among his well-known devotees who give satsang are Mira Ganga, Gangaji and Mooji.
+Besides these prominent devotees, Ram Dass (Richard Alpert), Christopher Titmuss, and Sam Harris also visited Poonjaji several times in the early 1990s.

-David Godman, a devotee of Ramana Maharshi, moved to Lucknow in 1992 to spend time around Poonja and stayed until 1997.
-Godman wrote prolifically about Poonja, including Papaji Interviews, an anthology of interviews, and Nothing Ever Happened, a three volume 1,200-page biography.
+David Godman, a devotee of Ramana Maharshi, moved to Lucknow in 1992 to spend time around Poonjaji and remained until Poonjaji's passing in 1997.
+Godman wrote prolifically about Poonjaji, including the interview anthology Papaji Interviews, The Fire of Freedom, and the three-volume, 1,200-page biography Nothing Ever Happened, and also released interview videos.